sachsmc/eventglm/README.md

 b.ci <- colon.cifit$coefficients
 ```

-Check out the vignette for more examples.
+Check out the vignettes for more examples and details.

 ## References